 is a 1992 Jeep Cherokee Briarwood.
 She has a forest-green-colored body and wood paneling along each of her sides.
-Her name was inspired by Wendy from Peter Pan, which has been one of Sam and Brendan’s favorite books for years.
+Her name was inspired by the character Wendy from Peter Pan, which has been one of Sam and Brendan’s favorite books for years.
 Sam saw her listed on Craigslist in late-October 2016 and immediately fell in love.
 Sam and Brendan were especially drawn to Wendy’s vintage “woody” look, and they knew they had to have her.
 When they first brought her home, she was running well mechanically, but needed some serious help cosmetically.
 Brendan and his dad completely restored her, to ensure that she was in tip-top shape for her new life of travel.
 This entire process took about 3-4 weeks and easily over 100 total hours, but it was well-worth the time and energy, as she is now an extremely dependable vehicle.
 They ensured that her power windows, locks and seats were working, patched her flooring, fixed her headliner, refreshed her carpets, cleaned and painted her underside to prevent rust, fixed some body damage, reattached her right side mirror, and painted her wood trim with a fresh brown coat of paint.

-She is towed by Phlileas when we travel to a new location, and is then unhitched and driven locally once we have reached a semi-permanent area.
-She is most commonly seen sporting a bright red canoe on her roof (The Nautilus), and she proudly flies the American flag off of her rear bumper.
-Like Phileas, she will surely explore much more of the US as she travels along with the rest of the Life Among Pines crew.
+“Wendy the Cherokee” is towed by “Phlileas the RV” when we travel to a new location, and is then unhitched and driven locally once we have reached a semi-permanent area.
+She is most commonly seen sporting a shiny, aluminum canoe on her roof (“Belafonte”).
+Like “Phileas the RV,” she will surely explore much more of the US as she travels along with the rest of the Life Among Pines crew.